 Step 5: Percentage Change vs Percentage Points

-Scenario: A central bank raises the benchmark interest rate from 3% to 5%.
+Scenario: a central bank raises the benchmark interest rate from 3% to 5%.

-- Percentage change: [(5 − 3) / 3] × 100 = 66.7% — how much the rate itself changed relative to its starting level.
+The percentage point change is 5% − 3% = 2 percentage points (pp), the arithmetic difference between two percentages.
+The percentage change is [(5 − 3) / 3] × 100 = 66.7%, how much the rate itself moved relative to its starting level.

 Step 6: Business Applications

-Quarter-over-quarter revenue growth: Revenue rises from $1.2 million in Q1 to $1.35 million in Q2.
+Quarter-over-quarter revenue growth: revenue rises from $1.2 million in Q1 to $1.35 million in Q2.

 QoQ Growth = [(1,350,000 − 1,200,000) / 1,200,000] × 100 = 12.5%

-Investment return: You invest ₹1,00,000 and the portfolio grows to ₹1,18,000 after one year.
+Investment return: you invest ₹1,00,000 and the portfolio grows to ₹1,18,000 after one year.

 Return = [(1,18,000 − 1,00,000) / 1,00,000] × 100 = 18%